ZachSaucier/Just-Read/README.md

 ### Auto-enable Just Read on specific websites

-You can also opt to auto-enable Just Read on certain websites by entering a part of the URL (usually the domain is a good choice) into the "Auto-run domain list" found on the extension's Options page.
-Just Read will then check each new site's URL to see if it matches one in the user-inputted list.
+You can also opt to auto-enable Just Read on certain websites by entering a part of the URL (usually the domain is a good choice) or a regular expression into the "Auto-run domain list" found on the extension's Options page (for more info as to what formats work, see [this post](https://github.com/ZachSaucier/Just-Read/issues/15#issuecomment-262255204).
+Just Read will then check each new site's URL to see if it matches the string or expression in the user-inputted list.
 If it does, it will start Just Read when the page loads.
 ![Auto-enable](http://i.imgur.com/CVfW4Zc.png)

 ___